Schema Markup for AEO in 2026: The 5 Types That Matter

 In Google's blue-link era, schema produced rich results: stars on reviews, prices on products, dates on events.
 Nice-to-have features.
 Sites without schema still ranked.

-The 5 schema types that actually move the needle
+The 5 schema types that actually matter for AEO

 Ordered by impact.
 The first three are non-negotiable.
 The last two are high-impact in specific contexts.